moding-il/bizdoc.core/README.md

 #### Declare baking object

 Create a class that derived from FormBase\<T\>.
-Override base to respond to form events.
+Override its methods to respond to form events.

 ```c#
 using BizDoc.Configuration;